wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 The ``aws-s3`` Wazuh module only looks for new logs in buckets based upon the key of the last processed log object, which includes the datetime stamp.
 If older logs are loaded into the S3 bucket or the :ref:`only_logs_after <only_logs_aws_buckets>` option date is set to a datetime earlier than previous executions of the module, the older log files will be ignored and not ingested into Wazuh.

 On the other hand, the ``CloudWatch Logs`` module can process logs older than the first one processed.
-To do that it is only necessary to specify an older ``only_logs_after`` value, and the module will process all logs between the value set for ``only_logs_after`` and the first log executed without generating duplicate alerts.
+To do so, specify an older ``only_logs_after`` value, and the module will process all logs between the value set for ``only_logs_after`` and the first log executed without generating duplicate alerts.

 Reparse